Converting HTML and Webpages to PDF in ASP.NET using C# and IronPDF

 IronPdf.AspxToPdf.FileBehavior.InBrowser,

-// Display PDF directly in browser
+// Display PDF with security restrictions

 IronPdf.AspxToPdf.RenderThisPageAsPdf(